junxit/us-congress-bills-110/derived/amendments.md

 ### 16 U.S.C. § 5304

 > Section 5(c) of the Rhinoceros and Tiger Conservation Act of 1994 (16 U.S.C.
-5304(c)) is amended in the third sentence by striking “, to the Administrator, and to each country within which the project is to be conducted” and inserting “and to the Administrator” .
+5304(c)) is amended in the third sentence by striking “, to the Administrator, and to each country within which the project is to be conducted” and inserting “and to the Administrator”.

 | | |
 |---|---|
 | Removed | `, to the Administrator, and to each country within which the project is to be conducted` |
 | Inserted | `and to the Administrator` |

-### 16 U.S.C. § 5306
+### 16 U.S.C. § 5304

 > Section 10(b) of the Rhinoceros and Tiger Conservation Act of 1994 (16 U.S.C.
 5306(b)) is amended by striking “$80,000” and inserting “$100,000”.